mathewgomas-alfred/mathewgomas.io/tutorials/making_an_azalea_with_the_transformation_masks.rst

 How to use them:

-|mouseright| the layer you want to do the transform on, and add a **Transform mask.**
+|mouseright| the layer you want to do the transform on, and add a **Transform mask**.

 A transform mask should now have been added.
 You can recognize them by the little ‘scissor’ icon.

 .. image:: /images/making-azalea/Azelea_06_transformmask.png
-    :alt: adding transform masks to the cloned layers
+    :alt: Adding transform masks to the cloned layers.

 Now, with the transform mask selected, select the |tooltransform|, and rotate our clone layer.
 Apply the transform.
 You know you’re successful when you can hide the transform mask, and the layer goes back to its original state!

 You can even go and edit your transform!
 Just activate the |tooltransform| again while on a transform mask, and you will see the original transform so you can edit it.
 If you go to a different transform operation however, you will reset the transform completely, so watch out.

 .. image:: /images/making-azalea/Azelea_07_clusters.png
-    :alt: adding more clusters
+    :alt: Adding more clusters.

 We’ll be only using affine transformations in this tutorial (which are the regular and perspective transform), but this can also be done with warp, cage and liquify, which’ll have a bit of a delay (3 seconds to be precise).
 This is to prevent your computer from being over-occupied with these more complex transforms, so you can keep on painting.

 We continue on making our clusters till we have a nice arrangement.

 .. image:: /images/making-azalea/Azelea_08_leaves.png
-    :alt: making leaves
+    :alt: Making leaves.

 Now do the same thing for the leaves.

 .. image:: /images/making-azalea/Azelea_09_paintingoriginals.png
-    :alt: painting originals
+    :alt: Painting originals.

 Now, if you select the original paint layers and draw on them, you can see that all clone masks are immediately updated!